olitheolix/nobby/README.rst

-The main purpose of these two tools is to keep the LaTeX files under version control, instead of the entire Wordpress installation, and publish/update the content from the command line.
+The main purpose of these two tools is to keep the LaTeX files under version control, instead of the entire Wordpress installation, and conveniently publish/update the content via the command line.

 Nobby uses SVG images to facilitate seamless scaling of all equations and text.

-If you simply want to write Wordpress posts (or pages) in LaTeX then Nobby may be for you.
-If you are looking for a way to convert your PhD thesis to HTML... probably not, but feel free to try anyway!
+If you want to write web articles in LaTeX then Nobby may be for you.
+If you are looking for a way to convert your PhD thesis to HTML then... maybe not, but feel free to try anyway!

 More Information
 ================

-Nobby's strategy is to copy plain text verbatim from the LaTeX file to the HTML file, convert everything else (eg. macros and environments) into SVG images, and include those images in the HTML file.
+Nobby's strategy is to copy plain text verbatim from the LaTeX file to the HTML file and convert everything else (eg. macros and environments) into SVG images.
 Nobby does *not* make any attempt to interpret LaTeX code.
-Everything Nobby can and cannot do in terms of converting your document to HTML is a consequence of the aforementioned strategy.
+Everything Nobby can and cannot do is a direct consequence of this strategy.

-The strategy is flexibly enough to support any macros and environments you desire.
-You can even include figures and tables and use the `subcaption` package.
-The strategy is *not* flexible enough to reproduce page formats (eg. two-column) or page layout altering designs (eg. fancy headers).
+This strategy is flexible enough to support custom macros and environments.
+You can even include figures and tables, use the `subcaption` package to organise them, and reference them like in LaTeX.
+The strategy is *not* flexible enough to reproduce page layouts (eg. two-column) or fancy page headers.

 See `documentation <https://olitheolix.com/doc/nobby/>`_. for possible gotchas and more information.